code-lucidal58/javascript-freshman-projects/video-player/README.md

 ## JavaScript concepts learnt
 * Shorthand to cast a variable to be boolean (!!)
-* Events for a video tag
+* Events for a video tag. play/pause/loadmetadata
 * Toggle (add/remove) class from classlist of an element

 ## TODO